Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-flip-cards.md

 We make these absolute and 100% of the wrapper for the front and back.
 And set the `backface-visibility` to hidden, ensuring we don't see the back while flipping the content, e.g., an image.
-We then make them align everything in the center using [flexbox centering](https://daily-dev-tips.com/posts/css-flexbox-most-easy-center-vertical-and-horizontal/).
+We then align everything in the center using [flexbox centering](https://daily-dev-tips.com/posts/css-flexbox-most-easy-center-vertical-and-horizontal/).

 ```css
 .flip-card .inner .front {